At home with Celestron 11 used for minor planet occultations in Carefree, Arizona in January 2016

 - CLEAR LAKE MARATHON TRAINING TRAIL, HOUSTON, TEXAS

 Paul developed Ring of Fire Expeditions (ROFE) to serve as a public outreach by the NASA Johnson Space Center Astronomical Society.
-Through this, valuable international cooperation has been achieved in the planning and execution of many challenging expeditions, including 40 ROFE expeditions since 1970 to view a total or annular eclipse of the sun.
+Through this, valuable international cooperation has been achieved in the planning and execution of many challenging expeditions since 1970 to view either a total or annular eclipse of the sun.
+More than 1,300 people have been introduced to solar eclipses through this long time initiative.

 On a trip to Antarctica, Paul planted the Texas flag laying ‘claim’ to that portion of Antarctica for the state of Texas.
 Since the Palmer Peninsula has been claimed by Argentina, Britain and Chile and none of these claims carries any legitimate legal weight, this claim should be equally valid.